 Australian sensation doughnut chain, Doughnut Time, has come to London!
-It started as one tiny hole-in-the-wall doughnut store in Brisbane but soon gained popularity and expanded to multiple locations across Australia.
+The tiny hole-in-the-wall doughnut store in Brisbane has gained so much popularity and have quickly expanded to multiple locations across Australia.
 And now it’s making an ambitious move and launching its first international site in London.

 First opening its doors a few weeks ago at Shaftesbury Avenue, Doughnut Time has attracted a huge crowd to visit.
 The queue was mental upon the first few days of opening.
 We went over a week after its opening on a Saturday afternoon.
-Luckily the queue was quite normal and we didn’t have to queue too long.
-The shop was smaller than expected.
-It’s basically a counter on the streets.
+Luckily the queue was quite normal and we didn’t have to queue overly long.
+The shop was pretty small, which I suppose is to replicate their original hole-in-the-wall concept.

 The O.G.
 (Original Glaze)